Changes (Keith Jarrett album): Original notes

 The austere and minimalist designs of Jarrett albums' layouts on ECM (a label's trademark) are sometimes filled with notes, poems, quotes or even long stories.
 In the original 1984 ECM LP and CD issues this Rilke poem can be found:

 Reception

-The Allmusic review by Scott Yanow awarded the album 4 stars, stating, "Unlike the other two Keith Jarrett trio recordings from January 1983, this collaboration with bassist Gary Peacock and drummer Jack DeJohnette does not feature standards.
-The trio performs the 30-minute "Flying" and a 6-minute "Prism," both of them Jarrett originals.
-"Flying," which has several sections, keeps one's interest throughout while the more concise "Prism" has a beautiful melody.
-It is a nice change to hear Jarrett (who normally plays unaccompanied) interacting with a trio of superb players.".
+The AllMusic review by Scott Yanow stated: "Unlike the other two Keith Jarrett trio recordings from January 1983, this collaboration with bassist Gary Peacock and drummer Jack DeJohnette does not feature standards.
+The trio performs the 30-minute 'Flying' and a 6-minute 'Prism', both of them Jarrett originals.
+'Flying', which has several sections, keeps one's interest throughout while the more concise 'Prism' has a beautiful melody.
+It is a nice change to hear Jarrett (who normally plays unaccompanied) interacting with a trio of superb players."